sameersbn/docker-gitlab/README.md

     sameersbn/gitlab:18.0.2 app:rake gitlab:env:info
 ```

-You can also use `docker exec` to run raketasks on running gitlab instance.
+You can also use `docker exec` to run rake tasks on running gitlab instance.
 For example,

 ```bash
 docker exec --user git -it gitlab bundle exec rake gitlab:env:info RAILS_ENV=production